top of page

 January 2020: A statue of The Holy Family was installed on the west side of the altar.
 The statue was made in Italy and shipped directly to St. Thomas.
 The statue was donated by parishioner Dolores Mottle in loving memory of her late husband, Ed.

 April 2020: Over the course of several months, the outdated kitchen was renovated and transformed into three unique spaces: a veneratin room, a confessional, and a food pantry for the St. Thomas Conference of the St. Vincent de Paul Society.
-With many thanks to parishioner Emile Allain who worked tirelessly to complete this project!
+With gratitude to parishioner Emile Allain who worked tirelessly to complete this project.
+The Knights of Colombus Council 15154 painted these new areas as well as the nave and sanctuary of the church.

 June 2020: Thirteen olive trees were planted on church grounds, all through the plentiful donations of our parishioners.